 All students have a seven-day cancellation period.
 All fees paid by a student will be refunded if the student chooses to withdraw from the school within seven calendar days after having signed the enrollment agreement.
-Following the cancellation period, students may withdraw from At-Home Professions at any time by submitting a request for cancellation.
+Following the cancellation period, students may withdraw from At-Home Professions by submitting a request for cancellation.
+Students who wish to withdrawal must communicate their withdrawal request to the Student Services Department.
+Students are strongly encouraged to submit their withdrawal request by email (stuserv@at-homeprofessions.edu); however, students may communicate their request by phone (800.359.3455) or letter (2001 Lowe Street, Fort Collins, CO 80525) if needed.
 The institution uses the Total Course Price in preparing enrollment agreements, calculating refund amounts and collecting student accounts.
 Total Course Price includes charges for tuition, registration, educational services and instruction.
 Total Course Price also includes earned financial charges, and any fees that are charged to all students for required services, such as proctoring, technology access, and library services.
-Costs expended for normal course delivery (online and physical delivery of content) and monthly processing fees are not subject to refund (after the expiration of the 7 calendar day cooling-off period).
-Purchased textbooks, manuals and other optional purchases are not refundable.
+Costs expended for normal delivery of course content are not subject to refund (after the expiration of the 7 calendar day cooling-off period).
 The amount students owe upon withdrawing is determined by how much of the program (or study area/s) they have completed, deducting all payments made.
 Upon cancellation, the amount due to the school or the amount refunded to the student is calculated according to the schedule specified by the state of the student's residence.
 Applicants who are denied admission will be refunded all tuition and fees paid.
-The refund schedules of each state are listed below.
-Unless otherwise noted, all refunds will be issued within 30 calendar days of cancellation.
-For states not listed or students using military education benefits, see the end of this appendix.
+Refunds will be made within 30 days of termination.
+Following is the California refund policy.
+For students using military education benefits, see the military refund policy.